 Change of the colour of the s310 magazine cover from clear to yellow

 With the success of the series, Air Arms decided to offer an “upmarket” version to the rifle with the introduction of the deluxe thumb-hole model.

-This model offered a right or left hand dedicated walnut, thumb-hole stock with chequered panels around the pistol grip & fore-end, as well as a sliding butt plate and gold coloured trigger.
+This model offered a right or left hand dedicated walnut, thumb-hole stock with chequered panels around the pistol grip & fore-end, as well as a sliding butt plate.

 An FAC version was introduced around the same time as the S310.
 This was initially the same basic rifle with a few tweaks, such as opening the transfer port and using a heavier spring.
 The .177 version offered approx. 21 ft/lb and the .22 version approx. 25 ft/lb.

 With the FAC version being very well received, a full redesign was carried out to optimise the FAC potential further.
 Longer cylinders and barrels were used as well as a new striker and valve system.